dynatrace-oss-contrib/telegraf/plugins/outputs/dynatrace/README.md

 *required*: `false`
 *default*: Local OneAgent endpoint

-Set Dynatrace environment URL (e.g.: `https://YOUR_DOMAIN/api/v2/metrics/ingest`) if you do not use a OneAgent or wish to export metrics directly to a Dynatrace metrics v2 endpoint.
+Set your Dynatrace environment URL (e.g.: `https://{your-environment-id}.live.dynatrace.com/api/v2/metrics/ingest`) if you do not use a OneAgent or wish to export metrics directly to a Dynatrace metrics v2 endpoint.
 If a URL is set to anything other than the local OneAgent endpoint, then an API token is required.

 ```toml
 url = "https://{your-environment-id}.live.dynatrace.com/api/v2/metrics/ingest"
 ```

-### `api_token` - require
+### `api_token`

 *required*: `false` unless `url` is specified

-API token is required if a URL is specified and should be restricted to the 'Ingest metrics' scope
+API token is required if a URL other than the OneAgent endpoint is specified and it should be restricted to the 'Ingest metrics' scope.

 ```toml
 api_token = "your API token here"